-- Edit-a-thon of role model activities (24th February to 8th March 2021): If you’ve been involved in an activity that uses role models in some way to encourage girls and women to consider studying digital technology subjects (including computing, cyber etc.), please add your initiative to our database.
+- Edit-a-thon of activities (24th February to 19th March 2021): If you’ve been involved in an activity to encourage girls and women to consider studying digital technology subjects (including computing, cyber etc.), please add your initiative to our database.
 Each initiative will take about 30 minutes to add.
 We’d love you to add as many as you feel able and we can help you complete the template in the most convenient way for you.

-- Workshop (tbc, mid-March): to review early findings and to draw themes from the gathered initiatives.
+- Workshop (Monday 29th March 3-4:30): to review early findings and to draw themes from the gathered initiatives.

 More information and get involved